LorenzoMella/sksomtm/README.md

 If the graph relations are displayed in data-space connecting the prototypes with the appropriate edges, we can see that what the Self-Organizing Map does is recreating as best as possible the multidimensional distribution of the data bending and stretching a 2D blanket of discrete points.

 Normally, Self-Organizing Maps are used as an exploratory Data Science tool.
 For this purpose, I have added some visualization facilities.
-In particular, methods to generate numerically or visualize heat-map matrix representations of the learnt prototype distribution: the *U*-Matrix, which encodes the presence of clusters of prototypes, the *P*-Matrix, which encodes density estimates of the data around the prototypes, and the *U\**-Matrix, which refines the *U*-Matrix integrating *P*-Matrix information.
+In particular, methods to generate numerically the most popular heat-map matrix representations of the learnt prototype distribution: the *U*-Matrix, which encodes the presence of clusters of prototypes, the *P*-Matrix, which encodes density estimates of the data around the prototypes, and the *U\**-Matrix, which refines the *U*-Matrix integrating *P*-Matrix information.

 ## Provided functionality